Taco Town

 Dichos Taqueria

-We come here for the community atmosphere and friendly service, and of course, the great breakfast plates.
-In the taco section, spring for the mega breakfast taco with your choice of meat, or if you’re dropping in later in the day, we recommend the hickory-smoked pork belly.
+The community atmosphere and friendly service keeps us coming back, but the breakfast plates seal the deal.
+Go for the mega breakfast taco with your choice of meat, or stop in later for the hickory-smoked pork belly.

 El Taconazo is a favorite among concert-goers coming out of White Oak Music Hall.